tobiasbriones/cp-unah-mm543-awis/README.md

 Tobias Briones: Project Lead, main contributor.

-Juan Varela: Project resources assistant, contributed to the creation of the [SRS](https://github.com/TobiasBriones-Team/course.mm543.awis/blob/main/docs/pdf/awis-android-srs.pdf) and [GUI-Mockups](https://github.com/TobiasBriones-Team/course.mm543.awis/blob/main/docs/pdf/awis-android-gui-mockups.pdf) documents in an early stage of the project.
+Juan Varela: Project resources assistant, contributed to the creation of the [SRS](docs/pdf/awis-android-srs.pdf) and [GUI-Mockups](docs/pdf/awis-android-gui-mockups.pdf) documents in an early stage of the project.

+## Contribute

+I accept contributions to finish this project.
+I wrote an MVC app to make the experiment to move to MVVM, so take that into acount.
+It would also be good to migrate to Compose after all.
+Contact me on Twitter or Linked In if you're intersted in the project.
+This would help to get expirience on developing Android apps.

 ## License